srikarg/srikarg.github.io/_posts/2014-02-03-reddit-image-scraper-with-python.markdown

 # The Problem

-Recently, I became an avid visitor of the [MinimalWallpaper subreddit](http://www.reddit.com/r/minimalwallpaper).
+I am an avid reader of the [MinimalWallpaper subreddit](http://www.reddit.com/r/minimalwallpaper).
 After tediously downloading wallpapers for several days, I realized that I could automate this task using Python and the [Reddit API](http://www.reddit.com/dev/api).

 # The Solution